 Help Your Chonky Pet Lose Weight

-Tips to help make sure your pet is not packing on too many pounds.
+Tips to help make sure your pet isn’t packing on too many pounds.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+The problem of pet obesity definitely isn’t new, but a more recent trend continues to grow: Many people don’t even seem to recognize — or want to admit — that their dog or cat is overweight.
 If you have an overweight cat or dog, it can be a difficult balance between wanting to spoil them and wanting to keep them in the best health possible.
 However, with moderation and consistency, you can ensure your pet reaches a healthy weight without discomfort.

-Recognizing when weight loss is needed.
+Recognizing when weight loss is needed

-Sticking with a healthy diet.
+Sticking with a healthy diet

 “A healthy diet is integral to successful weight loss,” says Dr. Lori Teller, an associate professor in the Texas A&M University College of Veterinary Medicine & Biomedical Sciences.
-Teller advises that treats, whether specially made for pets or table food, should not make up more than 10% of a pet’s diet, and when given, the calories of a treat should be included in a pet’s total daily intake.
+Dr. Teller advises that treats, whether specially made for pets or table food, should not make up more than 10 percent of a pet’s diet, and when given, the calories of a treat should be included in a pet’s total daily intake.

-Figure out a weight loss plan.
+Figure out a weight loss plan

-“Weight loss should be done in a stepwise fashion; pets should be weighed monthly to determine if they are losing weight appropriately,” Teller said.
+“Weight loss should be done in a stepwise fashion; pets should be weighed monthly to determine if they are losing weight appropriately,” Dr. Teller says.
 “Rapid weight loss can lead to problems, such as liver disease or nutritional imbalances, and weight loss that is too slow prolongs the adverse effects of excess weight to the pet’s health.”

-Get moving with your dog.
+Get moving with your dog

 Exercise can also be a healthy tool in promoting weight loss.
 For dogs, this can include walks, swimming, frisbee or fetch.
-If a dog is resistant to exercise, Teller recommends starting slowly.
+If a dog is resistant to exercise, Dr. Teller recommends starting slowly.
 Taking walks in new areas may help mentally stimulate your dog in new ways, and, as a result, your dog may not even realize that they are going out for exercise.

-Exercise has benefits for cats too.
+Exercise has benefits for cats, too

 Cats may be encouraged to move with certain toys, such as a laser pointer.
-Cats generally don’t like to work for their food, but Teller says pet parents can place the cat’s food in a location where they will have to work to get it, such as on top of a tall cat tree.
+Cats generally don’t like to work for their food, but Dr. Teller says pet parents can place the cat’s food in a location where they will have to work to get it, such as on top of a tall cat tree.
 Don’t rule out going out for walks with your cat.
-“It is possible to train a cat to walk on a leash and go for walks,” she said.
+“It is possible to train a cat to walk on a leash and go for walks,” she says.
 “This needs to be done slowly over time, but there are many owners who make this work.”

-Adjust meal times to remove temptation.
+Adjust meal times to remove temptation

 Just as humans trying to lose weight may find themselves tempted by snacks, pets can also get impatient between meals.
-Teller recommends breaking a pet’s food into multiple meals throughout the day — anywhere between two and four — and providing food on a regular schedule to reduce hunger.
+Dr. Teller recommends breaking a pet’s food into multiple meals throughout the day — anywhere between two and four — and providing food on a regular schedule to reduce hunger.